Emergency Situations on Board Merchant Ships

 - Assembly list and Checklist;

-- Fire protection allowance;
+- Fire protection equipment;

-- Portable Radio, Batteries and Charger;
+- Portable Radio, Batteries, and Charger;

 - Rechargeable safety lights with additional batteries;

-- Saving rope with belt;
+- Saving line with a belt;

 - International Beach Link;